peteroupc/peteroupc.github.io/bernoulli.md

 (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>.
 It can be seen as a triple integral whose integrand is 1/(1 + _a_ * _b_ * _c_), where _a_, _b_, and _c_ are uniform(0, 1) random numbers.
 This algorithm is given below, but using the two-coin special case instead of the even-parity construction.
 Note that the triple integral in section 5 of the paper is _&zeta;_(3) * 3 / 4, not _&zeta;_(3) * 7 / 8.
 (Here, _&zeta;_(_x_) is the Riemann zeta function.)

 1. Generate three uniform(0,1) random numbers.
-2. With probability 1/2, return 1.
+2. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), return 1.
 3. [**Sample from each of the three numbers**](#Algorithms) generated in step 1.
 If all three calls return 1, return 0.
 Otherwise, go to step 2.
 (This implements a triple integral involving the uniform random numbers.)

 This can be extended to cover any constant of the form _&zeta;_(_k_) * (1 &minus; 2<sup>&minus;(_k_ &minus; 1)</sup>) where _k_ &ge; 2 is an integer, as suggested slightly by the Flajolet paper when it mentions _&zeta;_(5) * 31 / 32 (which should probably read _&zeta;_(5) * 15 / 16 instead), using the following algorithm.

 1. Generate _k_ uniform(0,1) random numbers.
-2. With probability 1/2, return 1.
+2. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), return 1.
 3. [**Sample from each of the _k_ numbers**](#Algorithms) generated in step 1.
 If all _k_ calls return 1, return 0.
 Otherwise, go to step 2.

 <a id=erf__x__erf_1></a>